 - And “ail” can make the sound [aj] as in bail (lease).

-4. Do dictations with the IPA
+4. Do Dictations with the IPA

-Dictation is a really great exercise to see how well you’re doing with all of these points.
+Dictation is a great exercise to see how well you’re doing with all of these points.
 There are three skills that this hack will help you improve, and all of these exercises yield best results when completed with a partner.

 - The next step is pronouncing the IPA, which will be especially useful if you are not the one who transcribed the sentences.
 This will help you to hear the words, preparing you for the next step.

 - Finally, the person who did not transcribe the words into IPA takes the IPA symbols and transcribes them back into French words.
-You can have a go at doing this here as well.

-Once you’ve practiced doing this a few times, you’ll have trained your brain to guess the spelling of unfamiliar words from their pronunciation, and to remember the pronunciation of words in IPA!
+Once you’ve practiced doing this a few times, you’ll have trained your brain to guess the spelling of unfamiliar words from their pronunciation, and to remember the pronunciation of words in IPA.

-5. Teach yourself about the liaison
+5. Teach Yourself about French Liaison

 Liaison is the joining of sounds across word boundaries when the second word starts with a vowel sound.
-The IPA is such a good medium to learn how this works and to put it into practice.
+The IPA is a good medium to learn how this works and to put it into practice.

 These are some of the changes liaison can cause: